Make room for mushrooms.

 - Black trumpet

 Some of these mushrooms are seasonal, and some are easier to find than others.
 The main point is to find a selection or mix of good mushrooms.
 I find the best selection at the farmers market and at Whole Foods.

+This mushroom risotto recipe stands on its own.
+But the creamy, cheesiness of the risotto also makes a for a wonderful wine pairing opportunity.
 Mushrooms are earthy vegetables.
 Accordingly, earthy wines generally pair best with mushrooms.

 The best red wines to pair with mushroom risotto: